aldebaran/libqi/doc/source/api/signature.rst

 .. note::

-   what should we do with small heterogenous list? and what about homogenous tuple?
+   what should we do with small heterogeneous list? and what about homogenous tuple?
    I think it's the isCompatible that should handle those cases.

 Signature isCompatible